and a silver sixpence in her shoe.’

-This can be something that you have bought for yourself, perhaps your dress or shoes.
+This can be something that you have bought for yourself, perhaps your wedding ring, dress or shoes.
 Quite often the Something New is a gift presented to the bride by a friend, family member or the groom on the morning of the wedding.

 Treat yourself to a new perfume for your big day.
 The scent will always remind you and will bring back all of the good memories every time you wear it.

 The one thing that can definitely be new.
 This is also a good way to hide a bit of blue underneath without anyone seeing.